Project-MONAI/monai-deploy-informatics-gateway/docs/compliance/hl7.md

 ### Acknowledgement Mode

-The listner supports acknowledgement mode dicatated in the MSH.15 field.
-If no value is specified, the listeners defaults to the configuration option `sendAck`.
+The listener supports the acknowledgment mode dictated in the MSH.15 field.
+If no value is specified, the listener defaults to the configuration option `sendAck`.

 ### Supported Character Sets